 Finally, another reason to undergo such an investigation is because these claims may be incorrect.
 There are a few reasons why this may be.
 First, we do not see an acquiescing to LGBTQ+ rights within the U.S. While the Obama Administration did represent an optimistic moment, especially after marriage equality, new fights instantly emerged.
-States focused on religious exemption laws and targeted transgender youth and, federally, Supreme Court Justice Clarence Thomas suggested the court reevaluate marriage equality itself (xx).
-Progressive wins then may actually result in money coming back into the U.S. to reinforce efforts.
-Second, even if money is going abroad, it may not be due to policy change but, rather, alternative factors like demographic changes or institutional inertia toward global interaction.
+States focused on religious exemption laws and targeted transgender youth and, federally, Supreme Court Justice Clarence Thomas suggested the court should reevaluate marriage equality itself (xx).
+Progressive wins then may result in money coming back into the U.S. to redouble efforts.
+Second, even if money is going abroad, it may not be due to policy change but, rather, in response to other factors like demographic changes or an institutional inertia toward global interaction.
 Whichever the reason, potentially falsifying these claims through null or reverse effects could carry important implications that reshape our thinking on how these transnational networks are operating.

 Data and Methods